dianabenavidesp/PhDProject/HRSVM/README.md

 The directory data_scripts contains the scripts to extract the samples used in the experiments.

-The directory other_methods_scripts contains the scripts used for the counterpart methods ELLA and CL.
+The directory other_methods_scripts contains the scripts used for the counterpart methods ELLA, CL and DEN.

 References
 ==========